Greece preparing to sell 39% in project to connect Crete with Attica

 Admie has the ambition to link most of the inhabited Aegean islands within a decade, with estimates taking the value of the works up to EUR 5 billion.
 The Regulatory Authority for Energy (RAE) is planning the divestment together with it.
 A shorter cable, between Crete and the Peloponnese, is scheduled to be installed next year.

-Ariadne was initially funded with a EUR 200 million package that was provided by the Bank of China to connect the biggest island with the mainland.
+Ariadne was initially funded with a EUR 200 million package that was provided by the Bank of China and ICBC to connect the biggest island with the mainland.